JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets whether this row has right-to-left orientation.

 ```
-FUNCTION CTextRow.SetRTL (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetRTL (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |